 Alarm system: Electronic security system for the home that detects and notifies homeowners of unwanted activity and other threatening situations such as gas leaks, fire, or even flooding.

-Arm leaving (arm away): Activating a home security system to function while the homeowner is away, in which case all sensors, both indoor and outdoor, are armed for maximum protection.
+Arm leaving (arm away): Activating a home security system to function while the user is away, in which case all sensors, both indoor and outdoor, are armed for maximum protection.

 Arm staying (arm stay): Activating a home security system to function while homeowners are home; generally only exterior sensors are armed in this case.

-Artificial intelligence (AI): The intuitive component of smart home devices that learns a homeowner's behaviors and transforms sensor data into experiences that match a user's needs.
+Artificial intelligence (AI): The intuitive component of smart home devices that learns a homeowner's behaviors and transforms sensor information into experiences that match a user's needs.

 Amazon Echo: A smart speaker developed by Amazon (also referred to as Alexa) that can be controlled with a user's voice; integrated into a home security system, Echo enables users to voice control certain functions such as arming a security system.

-Backup battery: Provides power to a device, system, or home when the primary power source is unavailable or non-functioning; a backup battery integrated with a home security system ensures alarms will sound and control panel functionality is not compromised during an outage.
+Backup battery: Provides power to a device, system, or home when the primary power source is unavailable or non-functioning; a backup battery integrated with a home security system ensures alarms will sound and the smart home control panel functionality is not compromised during an outage.

-Bandwidth: The amount of information or frequencies something—generally an Internet connection—can hold at a given time; an Internet connection with a larger bandwidth, for example, can move around more information at a faster rate than a connection with a lower bandwidth.
+Bandwidth: The amount of information or frequencies something—generally an Internet connection—can hold at a given time; an Internet connection from a service provider with a larger bandwidth, for example, can move around more information at a faster rate than a connection with a lower bandwidth.

 Biometrics: Measurements or calculations that reference distinct human characteristics (e.g. facial recognition, fingerprint, iris recognition); biometrics can be used for identification or access controls.

-Break-in: Forced entry, usually for the purpose of criminal activity, into a home, car, computer system, or building.
+Break-in: Forced entry into a home, car, computer system, or building, usually for the purpose of criminal activity.

 Burglary: Unlawful entry into a home or building with the intent to commit theft.